Traveller Resources for the Cuba Tour

 Before travelling to Cuba, it is important that you receive the most accurate and up-to-date travel health information.
 The only one qualified to provide you with this advice is your family physician or a specialist from a Travel Health clinic.

 The World Health Organisation website contains excellent background information related to travel health issues specific to Cuba.
 Nevertheless this is no substitute for a personal consultation with a qualified medical professional.

-Be aware that outbreaks of Cholera do occur occasionally in Cuba.
+Cholera - Outbreaks of Cholera do occur occasionally in Cuba.
 Risks to travellers are relatively low, however it is important to drink only bottled water, and to follow the tour guide's recommendations about the consumption of any street food.

 Most Governments maintain websites dedicated to providing their citizens with the most up-to-date travel information.
 The websites below publish online travel reports containing the most recent news as well as background information on every country including Cuba.